-By now most, if not all, schools know about the school website requirements.
-These website requirements outline the information that must be published on the school website.
-Your school's funding arrangements and the ages of the students at your school will determine which requirements should be followed.
+When ensuring your website meets the statutory requirements for school annual accounts information, your school's funding arrangements and the ages of the students at your school will determine which requirements should be followed.
 A number of the school website requirements are specifically for academies.

-Annual account information is almost certainly being produced.
-It is, after all, a key requirement to meet as part of the trust running an academy to provide the accounts information and meet the regulations outlined in the academies financial handbook.
+Your school is almost certain to be producing annual account information already.
+It is, after all, a key requirement to meet as part of the Trust running an academy to provide the accounts information and meet the regulations outlined in the Academies Financial Handbook.
 But these specific requirements focus on what should be published on the website.

-Ultimately, the trust has to demonstrate that they are meeting their duty to run the schools they have been entrusted with.
+Ultimately, the Trust has to demonstrate that they are meeting their duty to run the schools they have been entrusted with.
 To demonstrate they are accountable for the way in which they have spent their money.
-And as a result the government can then be confident the trust is delivering value for money.
+The aim is so that the government can then be confident the Trust is delivering value for money.

-Some of the accounts information on your website is made up of information to be updated annually, the rest is more static documents.
+Some of the school annual accounts information on your website is made up of information to be updated annually, the rest is more static documents.

 The accounts information requirements require your website to include two annually updated documents: